-A) Work dock.
+- A) Work dock.
 Vessels maintaining yearly slip rentals will be granted a four (4) day period to perform minor repairs free of charge at the work dock.
-Reservations to the work dock must be obtained from the Harbormaster or CEO or designee prior to the commencement of work.

-- B) Maintenance work.
+Reservations to the work dock must be obtained from the Harbormaster or C-E-O- or his-designee prior to the commencement of work. - B) Work on vessel.
+Whenever it is necessary to perform work onboard a vessel involving the use of burning equipment, the work must be done only in the Self Help or work dock areas. - C) Maintenance work.
 Vessel maintenance work will be limited to that which is ordinarily required to keep a vessel seaworthy and in good operable condition.
-No maintenance, scraping or painting, except at the Self Help area or work dock area.
-Any maintenance work in these areas must use Best Management Practices. - C) Sanding.
+No Maintenance; scraping or painting, except at the Self Help are or work dock area.
+Any maintenance work in these areas must use Best Management to prevent the discharge of pollutants to the water. - B)D) Sanding.
 The sanding of surfaces must be by hand or small power vacuum sander only.
-All persons sanding surfaces must use Best Management Practices to control all paint and dust and keep the same out of the waters of District.
-Sand blasting is strictly prohibited. - D) Spray painting.
-Exterior spray painting is not permitted.
+All persons sanding surfaces must use Best Management Practices to control all paint and dust and keep the same out of the waters of the Crescent City Harbor District.
+Sand blasting is strictly prohibited. - Spray painting.
+Exterior spray painting is only permitted in the Self Help area.